-Luckily for you, we’ve tested a cornucopia of Chromebooks and have the scoop on which Chrome OS devices lasted the longest.
+We’ve tested a cornucopia of Chromebooks and have the scoop on which Chrome OS devices lasted the longest.
 We’ll also make sure the Chromebooks on this list offer the total package.
 After all, what good is a long-lasting Chromebook if it operates like an old, dilapidated clunker, right?

-Which Chromebooks have the best battery life?
+Which Chromebook has the best battery life?

 The average Chromebook lasts 9 hours and 58 minutes, according to the data we’ve collected on the Chrome OS devices we’ve reviewed thus far.
 There are plenty of Chromebooks that offer above-average battery life, but there’s only one that currently holds the longest-battery-runtime record: The HP Chromebook x360 14 G1.

 The HP Chromebook x360 14 G1 lasted a whopping 12 hours and 54 minutes on the Laptop Mag battery test, which consists of continuous web surfing over Wi-Fi at 150 nits of brightness.
 That’s long enough for you to enjoy a full eight-hour workday and still have almost five hours left before running to an outlet.